Ursulines: Ursulines in Ireland

-In 1767, Nano Nagle stayed with the Ursuline Sisters on Rue des Ursulines in Paris while visiting her cousin Margaret Butler who had been professed just one year previously.
+In 1767, Nano Nagle stayed with the Ursuline Sisters on Rue des Ursulines in Paris while visiting her cousin Margaret Butler who had made her vows just one year previously.
 In 1771, she established the first Ursuline convent in Ireland on Cove Lane in Cork.
-The community was made up of four Cork women – who were professed at the Ursuline Convent in the Rue St. Jacques in Paris – together with a reverend mother.
+The community was made up of four Cork women – who made their vows at the Ursuline Convent in the Rue St. Jacques in Paris – together with a reverend mother.
 In 1825, the sisters and their boarding students relocated to Blackrock.
 The first Ursuline primary and second-level schools were founded at Blackrock.

 At the request of James Butler, Archbishop of Cashel and Emly, Anastasia Tobin went to Cork to train as a religious.
-She was professed at the Ursuline convent in September 1787, and returned to Thurles where she commenced teaching.
+She made her vows at the Ursuline convent in September 1787, and returned to Thurles where she commenced teaching.
 Joined in 1796 by two others also trained at Cork, a small Ursuline community was founded at Thurles.
 In 1816, four sisters from Thurles established a community in Waterford.
 In 1932, Providence School was opened to serve the needs of the travelling community.